-Bacterial vaginosis (BV) is caused by an imbalance of the bacteria in the vagina.
+BV is caused by an imbalance of the bacteria in the vagina.
 The reason for this shift is not well understood, but it’s likely related to changes in the vaginal environment.
-For instance, you’re more prone to getting BV if you don’t change into clean clothes after a workout or if you douche.
+For instance, you may be often more prone to getting BV if you don’t change into clean clothes after a workout or if you douche.
 The most common bacterial overgrowth is Gardnerella vaginalis.

 For some people, BV doesn’t always result in symptoms.
-For those who do experience symptoms, they can include a strong odor (usually described as “fishy”), a thin white or gray discharge, and vaginal irritation or discomfort.
+For people who do experience symptoms, they can include:

 BV is not a sexually transmitted disease.
-However, if you’re sexually active, you’re at an increased risk to develop BV.
-Having BV can also increase the risk of getting other sexually transmitted infections.
+However, if you’re sexually active, you might have an increased chance of developing BV.
+Having BV can also increase your chance of getting other sexually transmitted infections.

 Aside from having some uncomfortable symptoms, BV doesn’t usually cause any serious health problems for most healthy people.

 Some people who get BV might need more attention.
-If you’re pregnant, having BV can increase the risk of preterm birth.
-Or, if you’re planning to undergo a gynecologic procedure, having an active episode of BV can increase your risk of infection.
+If you’re pregnant, having BV can increase the chance of preterm birth or your child having a low birth weight.
+Or, if you’re planning to undergo a gynecologic procedure, having an active episode of BV can increase your chance of infection.
 For these types of people, it’s important to let your doctor know if you’re experiencing symptoms so you can get treated.

 There’s a diverse population of microorganisms in the vagina.
-This is normal.
-An overgrowth causes BV, most commonly of Gardnerella vaginalis — just one kind of bacteria normally found in the vagina.
+This is typical.
+An overgrowth causes BV, most commonly of Gardnerella vaginalis — just one kind of bacteria commonly found in the vagina.